JarvanMo/ExoVideoView/README.md

 ExoPlayerView can play simple video directly, such as mp4,m3u8 and so on.
 It's easy to use.
-Just declare ExoPlayerVIew in your layout files:
+Just declare ExoVideoView in your layout files:
 ```xml

     <com.jarvanmo.exoplayerview.ui.ExoVideoView